 "I have come to believe that a great teacher is a great artist and that there are as few as there are any other great artists.
 Teaching might even be the greatest of the arts since the medium is the human mind and spirit." - John Steinbeck

-Students should derive long-term benefits from their time in my classes by continuing to grow and develop.
-Rather than supply students with static facts as Friere calls the banking method of education, I believe that I will serve them better by teaching them how to define a problem, how to decide what they need to solve it, how to find and evaluate new information, how to recognize their limits, and how to be prepared both for change and to change.
-I prefer to involve the student in a creative thinking process through a Socratic dialogue that fosters critical thinking skills.
-I believe that students should be active in the learning process.
-In all my classes, I seek to accomplish the following pedagogical objectives with my students:
+Learners should derive long-term benefits from their time in my classes by continuing to grow and develop as scholars and practitioners.
+Rather than supply learners with static facts as Friere calls the banking method of education, I believe that I will serve them better by teaching them how to define a problem, how to decide what they need to solve it, how to find and evaluate new information, how to recognize their limits, and how to be prepared both for change and how to promote social change.
+I involve the learner in a creative thinking process through a Socratic dialogue that fosters critical thinking skills.
+I believe that learners should be active in the learning process to co-create the educational journey.
+I use the following pedagogical objectives:

 Commitment to Teaching: